b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 ### MITRA, R. ###

-* Mitra, Rajandralala (ed.)
+* Mitra, Rajendralala (ed.)
 (1874).
 'Notices of Sanskrit MSS.: Series I; No. VIII; Vol. III; Part I'.
 Published under orders ofvthe Government of Bengal.
 Calcutta, Bengal, India: The Baptist Mission Press.
 Source: https://archive.org/details/s1noticesofsansk03benguoft (accessed: Tuesday, July 29, 2025)

 **Purport:**<br>
 Mitra (1874), Mitra (1875a), Mitra (1876a) and (1876b) are all appended and collected together as the four parts of volume three.

-* Mitra, Rajandralala (ed.)
+* Mitra, Rajendralala (ed.)
 (1875a).
 'Notices of Sanskrit MSS.: Series I; No. IX; Vol. III; Part II'.
 Published under orders ofvthe Government of Bengal.
 Calcutta, Bengal, India: The Baptist Mission Press.
 Source: https://archive.org/details/s1noticesofsansk03benguoft (accessed: Tuesday, July 29, 2025)

 **Purport:**<br>
 Mitra (1874), Mitra (1875a), Mitra (1876a) and (1876b) are all affixed and collected together as the four parts of volume three.
 Mitra (1875a: pp. 99-101) describes a Sanskrit manuscript of the 'Sri Gautamiya Tantra' (Samhita or Mahatantra) set in Bengali script with a mangala shloka of "Sri Sri Balagopalaya Namah" and then commences with the beginning of: "siddha-ashrame ..." and that is different to the Bengali version I have secured with the mangalala shloka of "Sri Sri Gurave Namah", that commences with the discussion of a mantra.
 So, there is a Gautama Samhita that is different to the Gautamiya and in addition, there may be two (2) Gautamiya Samhitas, rather than two recensions.
 Y.T.B.D.